-In addition to winning points during the competition, the awards represent another positive way for mentors to instill important values like teamwork, creativity, innovation, and the value of the engineering design process.
+The judged awards represent another positive way we recognize teams who embody important values like teamwork, creativity, innovation, and the value of the engineering design process.
 These judging guidelines are a part of the road map to success.

-5.2 FTC Award Eligibility
+7.2 FTC Award Eligibility

 To ensure fairness to all teams and to provide equal opportunity for all teams to win an award at an FTC Championship tournament, teams are only eligible to win an award at the first three Championship tournaments that they attend.
-Those teams who compete in more than three Championship tournaments do so for the purpose of being involved in the fun and excitement of the tournament and not with the intention of winning multiple awards.
+Those teams who compete in more than three Championship tournaments do so for the purpose of being involved in the fun and excitement of the tournament and not with the intention of winning awards or advancing to the next tournament level.

-Teams are allowed to win the Inspire Award only once during each tournament level (Qualifying and Championship).
-Once a team wins the Inspire Award at a Qualifying tournament, they are only eligible to win the other judged or alliance awards at subsequent Qualifying tournaments.
-The same restriction applies to teams attending multiple Championship tournaments.
+Teams are allowed to win the Inspire Award only once during each tournament level (Qualifying, Championship, and Super-Regional) in their region.
+Once a team wins the Inspire Award at a Qualifying tournament in their region, they are not eligible for consideration for the Inspire Award and are only eligible to win the other judged or alliance awards at subsequent Qualifying tournaments in their region.
+The same restriction applies to teams attending multiple Championship and Super-Regional tournaments.